How to Setup /m:recoverserver In Exchange 2010 / 2013 to Recover Failed Server

 C:\> setup /mode:recoverserver /IAcceptExchangeServerLicenseTerms

-Most custom configurations are restored in Active Directory (AD) such as ‘Directory Settings,’ ‘Location and database names,’ ‘Transport Settings’, etc., but the machine specific configurations are not installed during server-recovery.
+Most custom configurations are restored in AD (abbreviation for Active Directory )such as ‘Directory Settings,’ ‘Location and database names,’ ‘Transport Settings’, etc., but the machine-specific configurations are not installed during server-recovery.
 In that case, Admins should document the machine specific settings such as SSL Certs, IIS settings, modified Config files or Registry keys, and automate on the newly installed server.

 Once the Exchange server settings are installed and verified, the next step is to restore the Exchange database.